 “We are not your friends, Paul Hewson.”

 “No, you’re not.
-I’m not friends with piles of future-crap.
+I’m not friends with piles of alternate-reality crap.
 You!
 Get those cards up here already!”

 “Ain’t you lugs ever played a goddamn card game before?”

 None of them answered.

 “The jack of hearts is the Catalyzer.
 Tell you what.
 The first one to draw it wins.
 If I draw it, I keep it, and you fatuous farts leave with no trouble.
 If you draw it, you keep it, even though it’s not yours, it’s mine, and you four are just squingy little dick parasites.
 Deal?”

 They stared at one another, then engaged in an animated conversation of Computer.
 It sounded like a jumbled bunch of beeps, burps, zzzzzz noises, and soft whirring.
 When it concluded, the leftmost one glared at him.